Skarszewy

-The old town is enclosed by fragments of the 14th century stone walls and a Gothic parish Church of St Michael the Archangel which dates from the 14th century with well-preserved furnishings from the baroque era.

-In the town square is the fountain Griffin Pomorski with three griffins holding the emblem of St. John Skarszew on a platter.
-At the top were placed reproductions of three coats Skarszew: from 1198 when the town belonged to the Knights Hospitaller; from 1320 when Skarszewy acquired civic rights and the current coat of arms.
+Founded in the medieval period, Skarszewy is a former royal town of Poland, which served as the capital of the Pomeranian Voivodeship from 1613 to 1772.
+The old town is enclosed by remains of 14th-century stone walls and its landmarks include the Gothic parish Church of St. Michael the Archangel with well-preserved Baroque furnishings, a preserved market square and a medieval castle of Knights Hospitaller, which in the early modern period housed a court in which Józef Wybicki, the author of the lyrics of the Polish national anthem, studied law.
+In 2005 the town was given the title the Pearl of Pomerania.

 History

 The town was first mentioned as a seat of Knights Hospitaller in 1198.
 It was part of the medieval Kingdom of Poland until the 14th century.
 In 1320 it obtained town rights, and in 1370 it was sold by the Order of St. John to the Teutonic Order.
 In 1454, upon the request of the anti-Teutonic Prussian Confederation, the town was re-incorporated into the Kingdom of Poland by King Casimir IV Jagiellon.
 During the subsequent Thirteen Years' War, in 1455, it was ravaged by the Teutonic Knights, who finally renounced any claims to the town in 1466.
-Again within Poland, administratively it was part of the Pomeranian Voivodeship in the province of Royal Prussia in the Greater Poland Province.
+Again within Poland, it was a royal town, administratively it was part of the Pomeranian Voivodeship in the province of Royal Prussia in the Greater Poland Province.

 In 1613 Skarszewy became capital of the Pomeranian Voivodeship.
 Between 1629 and 1655 it was devastated by the Swedes.
 Large fires in the years 1708, 1714, 1731 destroyed almost all the buildings.
 In 1762–1765, Józef Wybicki, the author of the lyrics of the national anthem of Poland, studied law at the local court, located in the old castle.
 In 1772 the town, known in German as Schöneck, was annexed by the Kingdom of Prussia in the First Partition of Poland.
 It was subjected to Germanisation policies.

 In 1871, with the Prussian-led unification of Germany, Schöneck became part of the German Empire.
 Until 1920, the town was part of the Berent district in the Prussian Province of West Prussia in Germany.
 According to the census of 1910, Schöneck had a population of 3,494, of which 2,258 (64.6%) were German-speaking, 1,131 (32.4%) were Polish-speaking, 2 (0.1%) were Kashubian-speaking and 102 (2.9%) were bilingual.
 At the beginning of the 20th century, Schöneck had a Protestant church, a Catholic church, a synagogue, a district court, an old castle (which at that time housed the dairy) and some medium-sized businesses.
 In 1906–1907, local Polish children joined the children school strikes against Germanisation that spread throughout the Prussian Partition of Poland.